-As-Built Construction Plans and Specifica-12.3.2.3 tion; Drawings.
+12.3.2.3 As-Built Construction Plans and Specification; Drawings.

-- i.
-Approval Criteria.
+- Approval Criteria.
 As-built drawings shall depict the actual construction of all required improvements based on an inspection by City staff. - ii.
 Certification of the as-built drawings by a registered engineer both by stamp on the drawings and by letter to the City Engineer. - iii.
 Application and Review Procedures.
 Submittal form and requirements are established by the City Engineer who will be the final authority accepting as-built plans.